rebelsky/sams-assorted-musings-reflections/_sketchbook2020.md

 [The USPS FAQ](https://faq.usps.com/s/article/Informed-Delivery-Privacy-Security-Concerns) says nothing about that.
 [The Wikipedia page](https://en.wikipedia.org/wiki/Informed_Delivery) says that "he Postal Service adheres to the privacy requirements of the Privacy Act established by the federal government which controls when and how the USPS shares personal information and limits the conditions in which that information can be disclosed externally to outside parties.
 But is USPS still a government agency?
 It says so [in some places](http://postalnews.com/blog/2015/05/09/postal-myths-2-the-usps-is-not-a-government-agency/)

-1. Update on Chair of the Faculty.
-My family read it in my notes as "Chair of Poultry".
-New benefits.
-Identifying a missing person (challenge to readers who are on the Grinnell faculty: What full professor, other than Anne and Raynard, was not on the original list?).

 1. Backups.
 Drive died.
 Got a new one.
 How long does it take to copy 1 terrabyte using rsync?
 About a day.
 Why so long?